Assyrian-Remote-OpenSource-Society/Assyrian-Dictionaries/README.md

 Description: Text search available for English (using Adobe PDF reader).
 Syriac characters are not searchable at this time. <br>
 Changelog (2018/09/11): Added English text recognition for searchability.
 Created content bookmarks.

+**Colloquial Syriac As Spoken In The Assyrian Levies** <br>
+by Lieut.
+R. Hart, MBE <br>
+Bio: ? <br>
+Published: 1926 <br>
+Development: ? years <br>
+Words: ~805+ <br>
+Description: Text search available for English (using Adobe PDF reader).
+Syriac characters are not searchable at this time.
+The word count above is of the English base words in the vocab section (50 pages).
+The words in the other sections have not been counted, but an estimate might be about 350-450, cumulatively. <br>

 ## Plans

 The ultimate goal of this repository is to provide a digital dataset of Assyrian words/definitions in a programmatically consumable format, such as JSON/CSV.